zephyrproject-rtos/zephyr/doc/application/apps_code_dev.rst

 Services
 ********

-The |codename| services architecture has services that are specific to the microkernel, services that are specific to the nanokernel, and services that are common, or shared, between the two.
+The Zephyr kernel services architecture has services that are specific to the microkernel, services that are specific to the nanokernel, and services that are common, or shared, between the two.